-The Group's retail financing portfolio comprises unit trust, salary and other consumer loan financing such as overdrafts and term loans.
-The Group holds a significant domestic market share in unit trust financing of approximately 51.6 per cent. as at 31 December 2015.
-Unit trust loans grew at 0.3 per cent. year-on-year and had a total outstanding balance of RM30.4 billion as at 31 December 2015.
-This represented 16.7 per cent. of CFS' total loan portfolio.

-The Group remains competitive in its loans turnaround time for unit trust loan applications and aims to achieve higher productivity and enhance its customer service quality in this area.
-The Group also expanded the education loans for certain professions and/or universities, enhanced collateralised financing targeting the Affluent Banking and HNW customers and offered customised financing products to cater to this target segment.
+CFS Malaysia's retail financing portfolio comprises unit trust, salary and other consumer loan financing such as overdrafts and term loans.
+The Group holds a significant domestic market share in unit trust financing of approximately 51.5 per cent. as at 31 December 2017.
+Unit trust loans represented 13 per cent. of CFS Malaysia's total loan portfolio, CFS Malaysia remains competitive in its loans turnaround time for loan applications and aims to achieve higher productivity and continuously drive to enhance its customer service quality in this area.